pantheon-systems/documentation/source/content/guides/agcdn/05-agcdn-faq.md

 ### Does AGCDN include Edge caching?

-No, Edge caching is not included in AGCDN.
+No, Edge Caching is unnecessary at the AGCDN, because caching exists at the GCDN and is configured at the application level.
 However, AGCDN with WAF/IO does include image caching at the Edge.

 ## More Resources